ArtchayaHas/Portfolio/README.md

 ___

 After these projects, more real world application projects will be included.
-And description will be placed in the project foldder.
+And description will be placed in the project folder.